 What does our art director Lukas have to do with 71-year-old Karl-Heinz Küster?
-They both share a love for road cycling.
+They both share a love of road cycling.
 And they are grandson and grandfather.

-Karl-Heinz is a former professional road cyclist who, at the peak of his career, competed at the Olympics and grand tours like the Giro d'Italia.
-That was in the 1970s, when equipment, components and materials were nowhere near as advanced as they are today.
-When, even at a high-performance level, people still rode with steel frames, cotton jerseys and caps instead of helmets.
+Karl-Heinz is a former professional racing cyclist who, at the peak of his career, took part in the Olympic Games and rode grand tours like the Giro d'Italia.
+That was in the 1970s when equipment, components, and materials were nowhere near as advanced as they are today.
+When, even at the highest level of performance, people still rode with steel frames, cotton jerseys, and caps instead of helmets.
 When the sport was still less commercially oriented.
-A formative time that Karl-Heinz still remembers fondly today.
+A formative time that Karl-Heinz still remembers with pleasure.

-"I often think back to my active sports career because those were simply some of the best years in my life.
-Believe it or not – sometimes I even dream that I'm still racing."
+"I often think back to my active sports career because those were simply some of the best years of my life.
+Believe it or not, sometimes I even dream that I'm still racing."

-It's hardly surprising that cycling is deeply rooted in Karl-Heinz's family.
-He has passed on his passion for speed, for many hours in the saddle and the alternation between strenuous passages and a "just let it roll" to his grandson Lukas.
-As Art Director at Ryzon, Lukas has turned his two greatest passions – photography and cycling – into his profession.
-Grandfather and grandson regularly go on rides in the Bergisches Land region and enjoy their time together.
+It is hardly surprising that cycling is now deeply rooted in Karl-Heinz's family.
+He has passed on his passion for speed, for many hours spent together in the saddle and the alternation between strenuous passages and "just let it roll" to his grandson Lukas.
+As art director at Ryzon, Lukas has turned his two greatest passions -- photography and cycling -- into his profession.
+Grandfather and grandson regularly go on rides together in the Bergisches Land and enjoy their time together.

-"Sometimes we even ride with three generations: grandfather, son-in-law and grandson.
-I'm proud of that, I need to admit.
-What could be better than going on those tours with your family?"
+"Sometimes, we even ride with three generations of racing cyclists: grandfather, son-in-law and grandson.
+Of course, I'm proud of that, I'll be honest.
+What could be better than doing such tours with the family?"

-Even if the materials are more sophisticated now and his motivation is a different one – Karl-Heinz still loves cycling as much as he did back then.
-His continued enthusiasm illustrates once again how timeless cycling is.
-We never unlearn it and if we want to, it accompanies us throughout our whole lives.
+Even if the materials are more sophisticated today and his motivation is different in the meantime, Karl-Heinz loves cycling today as he did then.
+His continuing enthusiasm illustrates once again how timeless cycling is.
+We never unlearn it and if we want to, it accompanies us throughout our lives.
 But the best thing is: it connects us across all (age) boundaries.